 The first year proved to be exciting, with the media being very interested in the choir, and we appeared on Songs of Praise and on Radio Lancashire.
 We met weekly at the Faith Centre in Burnley and our singing just got better and better.

-As a result of consulting with the members of our choir, it was decided to change our name to ‘Singing for the Soul’ in order to reflect the nature of the songs which we sing.
-Eventually, as our Muslim members found it increasingly difficult to commit themselves to singing in public, we dropped the label ‘interfaith’ .
-This doesn’t mean that we stopped being involved in interfaith work and we met up with Sacred Sounds Interfaith Choir in Manchester and recently sang with the Sufi Muslim Group at Padiham.
+As a result of consulting with the members of our choir, it was decided to change our name to ‘Singing for the Soul’ in order to reflect the nature of the songs we sing and the interfaith work we were involved in at this time.
+This work included meeting up on a couple of occasions with Sacred Sounds Interfaith Choir in Manchester and also singing with the local Sufi Muslim group for a joint service between Christians and Muslims at Padiham Unitarian Church.
+Eventually, as our Muslim members found it increasingly difficult to commit themselves to singing in public, we dropped the label ‘interfaith’.
+We still believe that, whatever our views or our faith, there is much more that unites us than divides us.

-Janet has involved us in several fascinating projects over, the past twelve months.
-We joined up with other choirs and 70 of us sang at St James’ Church Accrington to commemorate the Christmas Truce in WW1.
+Janet has involved us in several fascinating projects over the past years.
+We joined up with other choirs and 70 of us sang at St James’ Church, Accrington to commemorate the Christmas Truce in WW1.
 As part of the same “Truce” project (led by Mid Pennine Arts) we went on to sing at an Accrington Stanley football match.

-We joined up with 300 singers in the Sing for Water project, attending extra training sessions at Accrington Library and eventually singing in Albert Square Manchester.
+We joined up with other North West choirs in the Sing for Water project, attending extra training sessions and eventually singing twice in Albert Square Manchester and once in Accrington.
 We were instrumental in raising thousands of pounds and providing clean water for many families.

 Here we are singing in Zulu in Manchester.

-We meet each Tuesday now, in Brierfield library, having moved away from the Faith Centre last year.
-Janet records everything we learn and these are put on line and accessed through the website so we can practise everything at home.
+We meet each Tuesday in Brierfield library.
+Janet records some of the things that we learn and these are put online and accessed through the website so that we can practise at home.
 We keep in touch through a weekly email as well as on Facebook.
 We have all become such good friends too.

 We go from strength to strength in terms of numbers with 20 regular members, also in terms of the quality of our singing.
 We all feel though that new members should be supported and feel free to explore their own voices, as we all continue to do.